ahmeddhus/pigeon_demo/README.md

 # Pigeon Demo

-A new Flutter project that fetch movies list from native side and beck with the results to flutter side.
+A new Flutter project using Pigeon plugin by fetch movies list from native side and beck with the results to flutter side.

 This project has 2 flavors one without any state management because there's no need for it as it's a small project, and one using [Riverpod](https://pub.dev/packages/riverpod) as state management in case you're cerious about how could I handle it using state management.